-He was born Harold Hopetown Fraser in North Melbourne, Victoria, Australia, 9 November 1889 and died Los Angeles, California, USA, 19 January, 1962.
-He joined Pollard’s Lilliputian Opera Company in 1904 and went on two long tours of the “far east” and North America in 1905-7 and 1907-9.
-After 1910 he worked on stage in the US, then appeared in many Hollywood films 1917-1924, sometimes with Alf Goulding, another Pollard’s alumni.
-He continued in often un-credited roles in film and on TV until his death.
+He was born Harold Hopetown Fraser in North Melbourne, Victoria, Australia, 9 November 1889 and died in Los Angeles, California, USA, 19 January, 1962.
+Having travelled to South Africa with “Harry Hall’s Juveniles” in 1903, he joined other Australian child performers in Pollard’s Lilliputian Opera Company in 1904 and went on two long tours of the “far east” and North America in 1905-7 and 1907-9.
+From mid 1909 he worked in variety on stage in the US.
+He made the transition to film work in about 1915, his first generally accepted to be Essanay Studio’s A Coat Tale.
+Over the next decade he sometimes appeared with other Pollard’s alumni members, such as Alf Goulding and Jack Pollard (aka John Cherry).
+Following his busiest era of activity in the early 1920s, he performed occasionally in variety, and continued in often un-credited roles in film and on TV.
 The origin of his stage name “Snub” is unknown.

-Above: “Snub Pollard” in the mid 1920s, in his usual Hollywood make-up, including characteristic “walrus” moustache.
+Above: “Snub Pollard” in 1922 or 1923, in his familiar Hollywood make-up, including characteristic “walrus” moustache.
 This persona was developed in Hollywood but may have some origins in his on-stage experiences.
 Source – unidentified film from an advertisement for Pathé Exchange films , January 6, 1923 Exhibitors Trade Review.
 Photo via Internet archive and wikipedia commons.

 Harold’s father, George Gunn Fraser, was a horse-drawn (hansom) cab driver.
 Museum Victoria reminds us there were over 200 registered hansom cabs in Melbourne in 1899.
 His mother, Isabella (nee Elliot) had already had three children when Harold was born in their modest terrace home at 59 Courtney Street, North Melbourne.
 Another daughter, May Evelyn Fraser, was born in 1892.